Our Sites: GlobalSpec.com | GlobalSpec Electronics | CR4

 Industrial liquid handling pumps are distinguished as those pumps which deal with moving industrial liquids.
 However, there is a broad range of media under the scope of industrial fluids.
 Selecting the right pump thus requires an understanding of the properties of the liquid in the addressed system.
 These properties include viscosity and consistency.

-• Viscosity is a measure of the thickness of a liquid.
-More viscous fluids like sludges require higher pump head to move through the system and generally are better suited for positive displacement pumps.
-Low viscosity liquids like water which generate low head are generally better suited for dynamic pump types.
+Viscosity is a measure of the thickness of a liquid.
+Viscous fluids like sludges generate higher systems pressures and require more pumping power to move through the system.
+In many cases, positive displacement pumps are better suited for handling higher viscosity fluids.
+Low viscosity liquids like water and oil which generate low head are generally better suited for dynamic (centrifugal) pump types.

 Closed designs are best used for water pumps, as the vanes totally enclose the water for best performance.